onboardingsystems/obs-utils/README.md

 * `npm run build` - will package it to the dist folder
 * Everything must be committed by this point
 * `npm version patch|minor|major` - to bump the (appropriate) version

+This will create a git tag of the new version that needs to be pushed.

+`git push origin v0.0.16`

+Alternatively, you can push "all" the local tags to the server this way...

+`git push origin --tags`

+You can removed undesired local tags using below.
+Helpful if a version tag was created that had bugs and needed to be rebuilt but wasn't deployed or pushed.

+`git tag -d v0.0.10`